It's that time of month ...

 I’m confident I’ll find something suitable.
 Like I said, I’m looking for some new clothes.
 As a second part of my mission, I’ve been invited to a wedding.
 And it’s one that I will be attending in my preferred dress, costume, outfit – describe it as you wish.

 Suddenly through the best charity shop’s window, I saw an outfit that would be sufficiently out-of-the-ordinary that the outfit itself would be noted (hopefully) as much as the wearer.
 I didn’t WANT to embarrass anyone else.
 I really didn’t want to embarrass ME.
 But due to circumstances too complicated to detail here – I would be attending my cousin Kaite’s wedding in a frock, ensemble or equivalent.
 And there it was.
 A gorgeous east Asian outfit with embroidery, implicitly made of multiple layers of silk in red and brown – with embroidery all over.
 Delightful.
-And so bold as to be anonymous – I hoped.
+And so bold as to make the wearer almost anonymous – I hoped.

 Cousin Kaite was one of the first in the family to welcome me when, at the advanced age of 30, I rather publicly presented myself as ‘somewhat femmy’.